edson-acordi/4bit-microcomputer/README.md

 ...:soon:
 # Pictures #

-Simulation of the MikroLeo circuit (Made with "Digital", https://github.com/hneemann/Digital):
+Simulation of the MikroLeo circuit (Made with "Digital"):
 [Digital](https://github.com/hneemann/Digital) is free, open source and cross-platform software with a nice interface for digital logic design and circuit simulation.
 <img src="https://user-images.githubusercontent.com/60040866/170560291-f0a1727e-c2dd-46ce-8c69-752019464398.png" width="100%" height="100%">